ErikValle/AutoModelCar_CIC_IPN/README.md

 Welcome to the CIC's AutoModel Car gitHub.
 This repository contents the code for the next modules:

-- Image preprocessing (C++ and Python).
+- Image preprocessing and camera adjustment (C++ and Python).
 - Lane follower (C++ and Pyhton).
 - Intersection detector (C++ and Pyhton).
 - Obstacke detection (C++ and Pyhton).
-- Camera adjustment (C++).
 - Joystick (C++).

-The ROS distro is Indigo along with Ubuntu 14.10 LTS.
+The ROS distro used is Indigo along with Ubuntu 14.10 LTS.
 All the C++ and Pyhton Modules are included in different ROS packages.
 The launch files are also included.

-Installation:
+## Packages installation:

-IMPORTANT: You must have a catkin_ws workspace already configured!
+**IMPORTANT: Before starting, make sure you have ROS and a catkin_ws workspace already configured on your PC!
+Otherwise, visit the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).**

 If you need more info about the code, please contact:

-Project Coordinator:
+* Project Coordinator:
 Erik Zamora Gómez, e-mail: ezamora1981@gmail.com.

-Project Manager:
+* Project Manager:
 Cesar Gerardo Bravo Conejo,  e-mail: conilo@gmail.com.

 Student assistants: